 Class A 160 Diploma Tractor Trailer Program

-General Description: 160 clock hours (4weeks) designed to meet the needs of the student who has never driven a Class A tractor trailer.
+General Description: 160 clock hours (4 weeks) designed to meet the needs of the student who has never driven a Class A tractor trailer.
 A Class A vehicle is one that weighs more than 26,001 lbs. and tows a trailer in excess of 10,001lbs.
-The student gets 80 hours training with the truck.
+The student will train with the truck for 80 hours.
 The prerequisites for truck training are orientation and permit preparation.
 A minimum of 40 hours is spent in the truck practicing the maneuvering skills in a confined area.
 A minimum of 35 hours are spent on over-the-road truck training.
 The remaining 5 hours are reserved for preparation and CDL testing.
 Also included in this course is 80 hours of classroom and lab.